edgedb/edgedb-js/docs/driver.rst

     - :js:class:`Range`

-To learn more about the driver's built-in type classes, refer to the reference documentation.
+To learn more about the client's built-in type classes, refer to the reference documentation.

 - :js:class:`Duration`